cockroachdb/docs/src/current/v24.3/logical-data-replication-overview.md

 ### Achieve workload isolation between clusters

-Isolate critical application workloads from non-critical application workloads in a unidirectional setup.
+Isolate critical application workloads from non-critical application workloads.
 For example, you may want to run jobs like [changefeeds]({% link {{ page.version.version }}/change-data-capture-overview.md %}) or [backups]({% link {{ page.version.version }}/backup-and-restore-overview.md %}) from one cluster to isolate these jobs from the cluster receiving the principal application traffic.

 <image src="{{ 'images/v24.3/unidirectional.svg' | relative_url }}" alt="Diagram showing unidirectional LDR from a source cluster to a destination cluster with the destination cluster supporting secondary workloads plus jobs and the source cluster accepting the main application traffic." style="width:80%" />